radiodee1/awesome-chatbot/README.md

 5/29/2019 - I have tried to re-organize the project folders somewhat.

-8/5/2019 - I have added a 'transformer' model which I train from the 'persona' sentence corpus.
+7/5/2019 - I have added a 'transformer' model which I train from the 'persona' sentence corpus.
 It is located in the 'transformer' folder.
 The model is trained from scratch so there is no *transfer-learning* going on.
 The model works on a laptop.
 Now I should try to see if I can port the code over to the Raspberry Pi.
 I do believe, at this writing, that the memory footprint of the model is small enough for the Raspberry Pi but there are some libraries that the model requires that need to be ported to the Pi and at this writing I don't know if that is possible.

+8/16/2019 - For the transformer model, I wrote a script that will run the model on a Raspberry Pi.
+It uses a version of the package 'tensorflow_model_server'.
+The version I use for the 'armhf' platform is from the following web site: https://github.com/emacski/tensorflow-serving-arm .
+The transformer model is set up to launch automatically when the pi is plugged in.
+It takes about two minutes to boot up.
+After that it answers some basic questions that a chatbot might be expected to answer.
+It is not as versatile as the GPT2 based model.
+The GPT2 model will not fit on a Raspberry Pi, but the tensorflow transformer model will.

 # Organization
 The folders and files in the project are organized in the following manor.